Burlington Memorial Auditorium

-Burlington Memorial Auditorium is a 2,500-seat multi-purpose arena, in Burlington, Vermont.
-It was built in 1927 (Frank Lyman Austin, architect), and is operated by the Burlington Department of Parks and Recreation.
+Burlington Memorial Auditorium is a 2,500-seat multi-purpose National Register-listed arena, in Burlington, Vermont, United States.
+It was built in 1927–28 to designs of local architect Frank Lyman Austin, and is operated by the Burlington Department of Parks and Recreation.
 As a convention center, it offers 20000 sqft of space.
 The main space contains a 27-by-80-foot proscenium stage.
 The building also has two smaller event spaces.
+Since 2016, the building has been deemed structurally unsafe and has been closed to the public while the city determines how to renovate it and bring it up to modern building codes.